yeagerai/intelligent-oracle/README.md

 Just started working on it, not usable yet.

+- `Factory` and `Registry` patterns are missing given limitations in the Simulator.

 ### docker-compose.yml

 Scaffolding of what we need right now.
 Haven't tested it yet.